DariaKobeleva/Chef-s-Choice/README.md

 #### 4.6 Saving the Recipe

 After filling in all the fields, save the recipe so it appears in your **My Recipes** section.

+### 5. Technologies
+- **Swift**: The app is written in the Swift programming language.
+- **SwiftUI**: SwiftUI was used for interface development.
+- **UserDefaults**: UserDefaults is used to save user settings and information, such as the user's name.
+- **Realm**: Realm database is used for storing data on recipes and ingredients.
+- **WebKit**: Used for integrating and playing YouTube videos.
+- **Kingfisher**: The Kingfisher library is used for asynchronous image loading and caching, ensuring fast image display within the app.

+Chef’s Choice is constantly evolving and updating.